-669. The Heads of State and Government took note that theme of the 2017 HLPF was "Eradicating poverty and promoting prosperity in a changing world" and that for 2018 it was "Transformation towards sustainable and resilient societies" be where individual thematic SDGs were reviewed.
-They also took note that this year's theme of the HLPF will be "Empowering people and ensuring inclusiveness and equality".
+669. The Heads of State and Government took note that theme of the 2017 HLPF was "Eradicating poverty and promoting prosperity in a changing world"28 and that for 2018 it was "Transformation towards sustainable and resilient societies" 29 where individual

-The 2017 High-Level Political Forum reviewed the following set of 2030 Agenda for Sustainable Development Goals: Goal 1.
+28 The 2017 High-Level Political Forum reviewed the following set of 2030 Agenda for Sustainable Development Goals: Goal 1.
 End poverty in all its forms everywhere; Goal 2.
 End hunger, achieve food security and improved nutrition and promote sustainable agriculture; Goal 3.
 Ensure healthy lives and promote well-being for all at all ages; Goal 5.
 Achieve gender equality and empower all women and girls; Goal 9.
 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation; Goal 14.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development; Goal 17.
 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development that will be considered each year.

-The 2018 High-Level Political Forum will review the following set of 2030 Agenda Goals: Goal 6: Ensure availability and sustainable management of water and sanitation for all; Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all; Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable; Goal 12: Ensure sustainable consumption and production patterns: Goal 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss; and Goal 17: Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development, that will be considered each year.
+29 The 2018 High-Level Political Forum will review the following set of 2030 Agenda Goals: Goal 6: Ensure availability and sustainable management of water and sanitation for all; Goal 7: Ensure access to affordable, reliable, sustainable and modern energy for all; Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable; Goal 12: Ensure sustainable consumption and production patterns: Goal 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss; and Goal 17: Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development, that will be considered each year.